microsoft/msticpy-training/workshops/Jun2023/Docker_JupyterClassic.md

 # Jupyter Classic docker setup

-Using this docker container you can start a local Jupyter hub and use your browser to connect to the Jupyter server running there.
+Using this docker container, you can start a local Jupyter hub and use your browser to connect to the Jupyter server running there.
 The container has a mount point (`/notebooks`) that is connected to the Jun2023 workshop folder on your local machine.
 Changes that you make to the notebooks will be saved back to the copies in your local clone of the `msticpy-training` repo

+You will need Docker installed to use this method Follow the instructions at docker docs - https://docs.docker.com/desktop/install

-## Clone msticpy-training repo
+## Clone the msticpy-training repo

 Change directory to the folder (\<repos_folder\> in the example) where you want to clone the [msticpy-training repo](https://github.com/microsoft/msticpy-training)